Priority Inheritance with Backtracking for Iterative Multi-agent Path Finding: Evaluation

 \section{Evaluation}

-This section assesses the effectiveness of PIBT quantitatively, through computer simulation.
-The simulator was developed in C++, \footnote{ The code is available at \url{https://kei18.github.io/pibt/} } and all experiments were run on a laptop with Intel Core i7 2.2GHz CPU and 8GB RAM.
-The experiments address both the MAPF and MAPD problems.
+This section evaluates PIBT thoroughly to empirically demonstrate that PIBT is a quick and scalable MAPF algorithm with acceptable solution quality.
+PIBT is tested in MAPF (Section~\ref{sec:eval-mapf}) and MAPD (Section~\ref{sec:eval-mapd}), followed by a stress test for the number of agents (Section~\ref{sec:eval-stress}) and robot demonstration (Section~\ref{sec:eval-robot}).
+The simulator was developed in \cpp{}, and the experiments were run on a laptop with Intel Core i9 2.3GHz CPU and 16GB RAM.
+The code is available at \url{https://kei18.github.io/pibt2}.
+We also provide the experimental result of PIBT for MAPF in extremely dense situations in Section~\ref{sec:dense} of the Appendix.

-\subsection{Multi-agent Path Finding (MAPF)}
+\subsection{Multi-Agent Path Finding (MAPF)}